nystrom/rivo/docs/design.md

 Declaring a trait instance `unique` means there cannot be overlapping instances at run time.
 Declaring a trait instance `default` means if it overlaps, it should yield to the other instance (unless both are `default`).
-Declaring a trait instance without a flag al
+Declaring a trait instance without a flag allows overlapping instances, which may result in an ambiguity error.
+But, imported instance still lose if there's more than once instance.

+> Can we trick aMIGHT have to

 ## Linking